Best Medicare Supplement Plans in Ohio 2020 – Comparison Chart

 - More than 2.2 million residents have Medicare coverage, a 9 percent increase from 2011.

-- Of those covered by Medicare, 60 percent (more than 1.346 million) have Original Medicare; 40 percent have coverage through MA plans or other health plans.
+- Of those covered by Medicare, 60 percent (more than 1.346 million) have Original Medicare; 40 percent have coverage through MA plans or other health plans, such as HMO plans.

-When Should I Apply for Medicare Supplement Plan in Ohio?
+When Should I Apply for Medicare Supplement Plan in Ohio for 2020?

-You should apply for Medicare Supplement plan during your Medigap Open Enrollment Period.
+You should apply for the best Medicare Supplement plan in Ohio during your Medigap Open Enrollment Period.
 Open enrollment is a six-month period that begins 3 months before the month you meet two conditions:

 - You are age 65

-- You are signed up for Medicare Part B
+- You are signed up for Medicare Part A and Medicare Part B

 During this six-month open enrollment period, you have particular rights, also called guaranteed issue rights.
 This means that insurance companies offering coverage in your area cannot turn you down when you apply, even if you have a pre-existing condition.